 It is important to know what documents should be shredded and which ones should never be shredded.
 There are necessary records that should never be destroyed because they are difficult to replace, such as divorce records, original marriage certificates, birth certificates, citizenship documents, social security cards, death certificates, military records, property deeds, and estate planning documents.
 Keep them in a safe place and never send them through the shredder.

 Keeping a month-based filing system is a good way to keep track of documents and flag the ones that should be disposed of.
 Another safe document handling option is to set a specific time of year to gather outdated documents for shredding.
-PROSHRED® Washington D.C. offers paper shredding services in the surrounding areas.
+Proshred® Washington D.C. offers paper shredding services in the surrounding areas.
 We take business and personal privacy seriously.
 That’s why we offer regularly scheduled mobile shredding as well as one-time purge shredding, to safely clear out document stockpiles and protect personal information.

 What should always be shred?